xCDAT/xcdat/docs/paper/paper.md

 ## Horizontal structured regridding

 xCDAT makes use of [xESMF](https://pangeo-xesmf.readthedocs.io/en/latest/) for horizontal regridding capabilities.
-It extends the xESMF horizontal regridding API by generating missing bounds and ensuring bounds and metadata are preserved in the output dataset. xCDAT also offers a Python implementation of [regrid2](https://cdms.readthedocs.io/en/latest/regrid2.html) for handling cartesian latitude by longitude grids.
+It simplifies and extends the xESMF horizontal regridding API by generating missing bounds and ensuring bounds and metadata are preserved in the output dataset. xCDAT also offers a Python implementation of [regrid2](https://cdms.readthedocs.io/en/latest/regrid2.html) for handling cartesian latitude by longitude grids.

 ## Vertical structured regridding

 xCDAT makes use of [xgcm](https://xgcm.readthedocs.io/en/latest/) for vertical regridding capabilities.
-It extends the xgcm vertical regridding API by transposing the output data to match the dimensional order of the input data, and ensuring bounds and metadata are preserved in the output dataset.
+It simplifies and extends the xgcm vertical regridding API by automatically attempting to determine the grid point position relative to the bounds, transposing the output data to match the dimensional order of the input data, and ensuring bounds and metadata are preserved in the output dataset.

 # Documentation & Case Studies